About me

 I am married and my wife, Sarah, is a writer and teaches yoga.
 Together we have three sons–Dan, Pete and Will–of whom we are immensely proud as they are our greatest creations.

 If you look at things differently, things begin to look different.
-This phenomenon is a constant source of inspiration to me.

 Artist and Muse (my wife)